grscheller/neovim-notes/AbsoluteMinimalTextEditing.md

 # Absolute Minimum One Needs to Know

-Let's say you have ssh to some server that only has vi or vim installed.
+Let's say you've ssh'ed to some server which only has vi or vim installed.
 No emacs, no nano.
 You only have one quick edit to do, so it is not worth installing your favorite editor.
 Here is some critical info you need to know in order to sub-marginally accomplish your task.

 ## How to exit vi/vim/nvim